rust-bitcoin/rust-miniscript/README.md

 * Parsing and serializing descriptors to a human-readable string format
 * Compilation of abstract spending policies to Miniscript (enabled by the `compiler` flag)
-* Semantic analysis of Miniscripts and spending policies, with user-defined public key types
+* Abstract analysis of Miniscripts and spending policies, with user-defined public key types
 * Encoding and decoding Miniscript as Bitcoin Script, given key types that are convertible to `bitcoin::PublicKey`